 (4) The duration of the agreement shall be for a period of five (5) years unless the applicant requests a longer period in which the board may approve a period of up to twenty (20) years.
+If requested prior to expiration, an extension can be requested for an additional five (5) years.
 All credits available under an impact fee credit agreements shall be transferable within the applicable Road Construction District or to a development within an adjoining road construction district if the construction or contributions that generated the credit will provide direct benefit to the assignee development.
-In no event shall the duration exceed twenty (20) years, exclusive of any moratoria, from the date of recording in the official records.
+In no event shall the duration exceed twenty (20) ten (10) years, exclusive of any moratoria, from the date of recording in the official records.